asterisk/documentation/docs/Configuration/Dialplan/Subroutines/Hangup-Handlers.md

----

-**WARNING!: WARNINGS**
+!!! warning WARNINGS
     * As hangup handlers are subroutines, they must be terminated with a call to [Return](/Asterisk-11-Application_Return).
     * Adding a hangup handler in the h extension or during a hangup handler execution is undefined behaviour.
     * As always, hangup handlers, like the h extension, need to execute quickly because they are in the hangup sequence path of the call leg.
 Specific channel driver protocols like ISDN and SIP may not be able to handle excessive delays completing the hangup sequence.

----
+[//]: # (end-warning)

 Dialplan Applications and Functions